svaksha/Julia.jl/API.md

 + [GitHub.jl](https://github.com/WestleyArgentum/GitHub.jl) :: A Julia package for interfacing with the GitHub API (v3).
 + [LibGit2.jl](https://github.com/jakebolewski/LibGit2.jl) :: Julia bindings to the LibGit2 library.
 + [MechaJulia](https://github.com/MechaJulia/MechaJulia) :: A little GitHub bot that will assist with anything and everything Julia-related that is needed of it.
++ [PkgGithubRepo.jl](https://github.com/thiruk/PkgGithubRepo.jl) :: Get the Github repository information for a Julia package installed in Ubuntu.
 + [Octokit.jl](https://github.com/loladiro/Octokit.jl) :: Julia package to access the GitHub API.

 ----